skip to main content

 Family and Consumer Sciences

 In alignment with the National Standards for Family and Consumer Sciences, this introductory course aims to enrich students’ lives through a variety of project-based learning experiences.
 It acquaints students with the career pathways connected to Clothing and Textiles, as well as Foods and Nutrition.
 In-class learning activities allow students to develop life-enriching skills, while showcasing their creativity and individuality.
 Our curriculum also provides a basis to pursue culinary courses in high school.
 Students will use classroom sewing equipment to design and construct their own unique products.
 During their study of food science and nutrition, students will prepare and taste test an assortment of foods.
-Students are requested to contribute a $20.00 donation toward consumable lab materials.

 Exploratory Computer Science